 “My experience is that if you surround yourself with talented people you respect, admire and care about, other things fall into place – your team can perform to its full potential.
-That’s what brought me to General Catalyst, where everyone is truly part of the team.”
+That’s what brought me to General Catalyst.”

 When I finished college at Middlebury I went into the non-profit sector, where I quickly became engaged in recruiting and activating passionate entrepreneurs to support environmental causes.
 I felt that the corporate world could offer an opportunity to make a larger impact, leading me to earn an MBA at Georgetown.
 From there, I went into public and private sector consulting with Booz Allen Hamilton and then Capgemini, which included opportunities to work in Europe and Asia.

-Implementing enterprise transformations while consulting Global 500 companies allowed me to develop skills around collaboration, creative thinking, and change management which I will apply to my role at General Catalyst.
-I enjoy working closely with early-stage founders who believe in their mission so passionately that they aren’t deterred by barriers – they just break right through them.
+Implementing enterprise transformations while consulting Global 500 companies allowed me to develop valuable experience in collaboration, creative thinking, and change management which I apply to my role at General Catalyst.
+I enjoy working closely with early-stage founders who believe in their mission so passionately that they aren’t deterred by barriers – they break right through them.

 At General Catalyst, I work closely with companies building transformative companies in a range of industries, including: PathAI, Catalant, TrueMotion, Superpedestrian, Elysium, and Corvia.
 My investment focus includes early-stage companies at the intersection of technology/computation and health care.